 SmarTrip® cards will specifically block transit benefits from being used to pay for parking at Metro facilities.

 * Therefore, you must have personal funds in the personal stored value purse in order to pay for parking at Metro facilities.
-Even if you have $130 in your transit benefit purse, you cannot pay for parking with transit benefit funds!

 - Are the transit benefits I receive taxable?